 Also, as the UPSC Prelims 2021 is approaching, candidates can refer to the mentioned articles below and keep preparing:

 What is the difference between Female Foeticide and Female Infanticide?

 Female foeticide and female infanticide are 2 of the earliest forms of discrimination against female members of our society.
 Abortion of a girl child in the mother’s womb refers to female foeticide and killing a girl child after her birth is referred to as female infanticide.
 These 2 numbers are under-reported in India, a fact that is proved by a completely skewed sex ratio in India.

 Read about more Social Issues in India in the linked article.

 |Candidates preparing for the Civil Services Examination should refer to the following links to not leave any stone unturned in the preparation:|

 What are the measures taken by the Government to curb female foeticide?

-- Government of India has enacted a legislation named, Pre-Conception and Pre-Natal diagnostic techniques Act 1994 which was amended in 2003.
+- The government of India has enacted legislation named, Pre-Conception and Pre-Natal diagnostic techniques Act 1994 which was amended in 2003.